julieprunaret/julieprunaret/README.md

 ### Hello there 👋

-I'm looking for a job as a front-end developer :)
+I'm a front-end developer & UI-UX designer :)